-ing Interface MPI [19] and User Level Failure Mitigation (ULFM) [20], [21] to handle faults.
-MPI is one the most popular programming models for distributed-memory HPC systems.
+All three algorithms were implemented with the message passing interface (MPI) (Fagg and Dongarra, 2000) and user level failure mitigation (ULFM) (Bland et al., 2013; Losada et al., 2020) to handle faults.
+MPI is one of the most relevant programming models for distributed-memory HPC systems.
 As the name implies, MPI is based on the message passing paradigm: nodes are connected to a network over which they communicate by sending and receiving messages.
 Each node has access to local memory.
-ULFM was proposed by the MPI forum to avoid having to abort and restart MPIbased systems after failures.
+Fault tolerance is achieved with ULFM, which was proposed by the MPI Forum to avoid having to completely halt and restart MPI-based systems after failures.
 ULFM allows not only the implementation of resilient MPI applications, but features programming language constructs that enable the system to detect and react to failures without aborting its execution.
-In the context of the proposed algorithms, ULFM is used basically in the context of failure detection.
-Experimental results are presented showing the performance and robustness of the proposed solution.
+In the context of the proposed algorithms, ULFM is basically used for failure detection.
+Experimental results are presented showing the performance and robustness of the proposed fault-tolerant algorithms.

-The rest of this work is organized as follows.
-Section II describes related work.
-Section III presents the proposed technique, the system model and an overview of the VCube topology.
-The application of the proposed ABFT technique to parallel sorting is presented in Section IV.
-The implementation of the proposed fault-tolerant version of the Bitonic Sort parallel algorithm and the results obtained are presented in Section V. Conclusions and future work follow in Section VI.
+The rest of this work is organised as follows.
+Section 2 describes related work.
+Section 3 presents the proposed technique, the system model and an overview of the VCube topology.
+The application of the proposed ABFT technique to parallel sorting is presented in Section 4.
+The implementations of the fault-tolerant parallel sorting algorithms and experimental results are presented in Section 5.
+Conclusions follow in Section 6.